stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > We currently have 4 Gov-HOLON projects ([Gov-HOLON Project List](https://github.com/NFT-DAO/Governance-HOLON/projects)) on the public [Governance-HOLON](https://github.com/NFT-DAO/Governance-HOLON) repository.

+> Aiming to transfer Gov-HOLON deliverables to GitHub Project Boards, then break these down further into tasks (GitHub Issues) and then allocate Issues to HOLON members.

 ## Open-Source recognition

 > Began with Open-Source recognition criteria :